Skip to content

 How to get there: A 1-minute walk from De Ferrari subway station.

-In the heart of the city, Piazza de Ferrari has signalized the connection between the old town and the city’s modern and stylish commercial and other existing utilities.
+In the city’s heart, Piazza de Ferrari has signalled the connection between the old town and the city’s modern and stylish commercial and other existing utilities.

-This place is the meeting point of all locales and from where every story begins.
+This place is the meeting point of all locales and where every story begins.

 Why should you visit Piazza de Ferrari?

-So, take into account to pass through this square for your future plans to visit Genoa.
+So, consider passing through this square if you plan to visit Genoa.

-Piazza De Ferrari square offers a vast area for pedestrians to chat, snap away, or bring their coffee and prance around the place.
+Piazza De Ferrari Square offers a vast area for pedestrians to chat, snap away, or bring their coffee and prance.

 You can just sit here and admire the beauty on all sides since spectacularly well-detailed old buildings surround you.
-One of these is the Doge’s Palace equipped to host major cultural events and festivals.
+One of these is the Doge’s Palace, which is equipped to host major cultural events and festivals.

-The area also has a number of restaurants that serve a variety of cuisines.
-You can also buy all keepsakes for your friends from the shops strewn around Piazza de Ferrari.
-Don’t worry, as we already stated; the prices are reasonable.
+The area also has several restaurants serving a variety of cuisines.
+You can also buy keepsakes for your friends from the shops strewn around Piazza de Ferrari.
+As we already stated, the prices are reasonable.

-You’re not hungry, and you don’t intend to buy anything right now?
+You’re not hungry and don’t intend to buy anything right now?

 Then, you can select one of the fashionable coffees to sip coffee while taking in the view from the outdoor setting.